ykashou92/Analyzing-Weather-Data-in-R/chapter2.md

 xp: 250
 skills: 1
 ```
-Time to put things completely in your hand...here's what you will do, just like we found aggregated the humidity to find the average for each day, now use the console on the right to:
+Time to put things completely in your hand...here's what you will do, just like you found aggregated the humidity to find the average for each day, now use the console on the right to:
 - Aggregate the `rh` column from the `df` dataframe by the `ts` column to find the median of each day.
 - Subset the last entry in the column and assign it to a variable `median_of_last_day`.
 - Compare `median_of_last_day` and `median_over_two_weeks` and answer the statement.